Connecting with a Title IX Resource Coordinator

 - When you have completed the training, you may close the browser window.

-- Follow this process for the three additional training modules, if desired.
+- Launch one or more of the three additional training modules, if desired

 - You will need to interact with buttons on some slides and/or wait for the audio/video content to finish before you can click on “next.”